kateboden/mom6_dart_tutorial/docs/03-MOM6_DART_Setup.md

 ## 3️⃣ Setup Data Assimilation

-The following are the necessary xml variable changes to get DA going in your CESM-MOM6 case
+The following are the necessary XML variable changes to get DA going in your CESM-MOM6 case

 1. Turn on data assimilation in the caseroot
 ```bash